igraph/python-igraph/doc/source/tutorials/isomorphism/isomorphism.rst

    Three graphs to be compared for isomorphism

-To compare the isomoprhism between all three graphs, we run:
+To compare the isomorphism between all three graphs, we run:

 .. code-block:: python